rbalahadia/grafana-prometheus/README.md

 5. Check localhost:9090 to access prometheus console via browser.<br>
 6. Access localhost:9100/metrics to see if node_exporter is generating metrics via browser.<br>

+_Script for installing node_exporter to desired servers.. to follow._